Fibromyalgia is a complicated condition that is as hard to diagnose as it is to live with.

 What Causes Fibromyalgia?

-The painful symptoms of fibromyalgia are a result of the brain and nerves overreacting to normal pain signals.
+The painful symptoms of fibromyalgia are a result of your brain and nerves overreacting to normal pain signals.

 In the past, healthcare providers questioned whether fibromyalgia was real, as its symptoms mimic those of so many other conditions.

-Today, the condition is much better understood and more widely accepted.
+Today, the condition is much better understood and more widely accepted as a condition in its own right with its own set of symptoms and causes.

-If you are facing a diagnosis of fibromyalgia, you can benefit from the lifestyle changes and therapy that we can offer at Capitol Physical Therapy.
+If you’re facing a diagnosis of fibromyalgia, you can benefit from the lifestyle changes and therapy that we can offer at Capitol Physical Therapy.

 How Can Physical Therapy Help With Fibromyalgia?